top of page

 So what do we do?

-I cannot claim that this will work for every single person out there - but it's worth a try.
+I cannot claim that this will work for every person out there - but it's worth a try.
 It definitely works for me.

 As a woman and mother, to stay sane, I have discovered that I need two things - to CREATE and to be PRESENT while creating.